Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 There are different types of recessions, which can be distinguished according to their cause, duration and the economic conditions that characterize them.
 Each type of recession has unique causes and requires specific policy and economic measures to mitigate its effects and promote recovery.
 Here are some of the most common types:

-Structural recession It is caused by profound changes in the structure of the economy, such as technological change or permanent changes in industry.
+Structural recession This is caused by profound changes in the economic structure, such as technological change or permanent changes in industry.
 This type of recession can last longer and often requires structural adjustments in the economy.

-Shock-induced recession A recession triggered by a sudden, unexpected event, such as a natural disaster, a war or a sharp rise in oil prices.
-This type of recession can be severe, but recovery can begin as soon as the shock is over.
+Shock-induced recession A recession triggered by a sudden, unexpected event, such as a natural disaster, war, or sharp rise in oil prices.
+This type of recession can be severe, but recovery can begin once the shock has been overcome.

-Financial crisis recession This is triggered by problems in the financial system, such as the collapse of banks, credit crises or stock market crashes.
-It can be severe, as problems in the financial system often lead to a restriction in lending, which further dampens investment and consumption.
+Financial crisis recession This is triggered by problems in the financial system, such as the collapse of banks, credit crises, or stock market crashes.
+It can be severe, as problems in the financial system often lead to a restriction of lending, which further dampens investment and consumption.

-Global recession A global recession occurs when recessionary conditions in several major economies occur simultaneously and reinforce each other.
-It is often caused by global shocks or the close interdependence of the global economy.
+Global recession A global recession occurs when recessionary conditions occur simultaneously in several major economies and reinforce each other.
+It is often caused by global shocks or the close interdependence of the world economy.

-L-shaped, V-shaped, U-shaped and W-shaped recessions These terms describe the course of economic recovery after a recession.
-V-shaped stands for a rapid recovery, U-shaped for a slower recovery, W-shaped for a double-dip recession with an interim recovery and L-shaped for a long period of stagnation.
+L-shaped, V-shaped, U-shaped, and W-shaped recessions These terms describe the course of economic recovery after a recession.
+V-shaped stands for a rapid recovery, U-shaped for a slower one, W-shaped for a double-dip recession with an interim recovery, and L-shaped for a long period of stagnation.

 Causes of a recession